jonro2955/jonro2955/README.md

 https://user-images.githubusercontent.com/74517218/201500448-d9ecddc8-3719-492e-bfe5-5de30eb391a6.mp4

-This React web application written in TypeScript simulates a mock ecommerce store selling gaming PCs.
+This React web application written in TypeScript is a mock ecommerce store selling gaming PCs.
 Users can browse products, add items to a cart, and mock-check-out items inside of a visually appealing, high-performance website.

 [Live Preview Site](https://jonro2955.github.io/my_pc_store/)